inspiros/pcmvda/README.md

 Nevertheless, the package works without C++ extension, but in python speed.

-### Usage
+## Usage

-The `torchsl` package tries to offer another perspective of subspace learning algorithm.
+The `torchsl` package tries to offer another perspective of subspace learning algorithms.
 Generally, there are two main components of an algorithm:

 - *The linear projector* can be viewed as a single Linear layer without bias, packaged in `torchsl.nn.Linear` (